 moat ringed the entire complex.
 It was the biggest in a chain of eleven

 fortresses which stretched from Suez to the present-day city of Rafah

 The formidable defences were built on bitter experience.

-Canaan, sweeping across the Sinai to rule over the Nile Delta
+Canaan, sweeping across the Sinai to seize and rule over the Nile Delta

+and northern Egypt.
 The Hyksos' reign faded about a hundred years later.

 Subsequent pharaohs cast a wary eye to the east and militarised the